Limits of Hodge structures via holonomic D-modules: Reduced case: Sesquilinear pairing on and limiting mixed Hodge structure

 We are going to show that the triple $\left(\DR_X\cM, F, W\right)$ gives a mixed Hodge complex.
 Unlike the $\Q$-mixed Hodge complex considered by Deligne~\cite{Hodge2}, where the rational structure is a required input, we do not have this piece of information in our situation.
-We will redo the Deligne's argument on mixed Hodge complex by sesquilinear pairings.
-It also worths to point out that the sesqiuilinear pairing makes one check the first page weight spectral sequence of $\DR_X\cM$ is a polarzed bigraded Hodge-Lefschetz structure easier than the case in~\cite{hl}, where they need to decompose the differential $d_1$ on the first page into a combinatorial differential and a sum of Gysin morphisms.
+We will redo Deligne's argument on mixed Hodge complex by sesquilinear pairings.
+It is also worth noting that the sesquilinear pairing simplifies the process of verifying that the first page weight spectral sequence of $\DR_X\cM$ is a polarized bigraded Hodge-Lefschetz structure, making it easier than the situation in \cite{hl}, where they need to decompose the differential $d_1$ on the first page into a combinatorial differential and a sum of Gysin morphisms.